 Each student is assigned to one of the RMHC core faculty who will serve as an advisor throughout the program.
-When scholarship funding (RSA) is available, students will be invited to attend a national conference, such as the National Council on Rehabilitation Education (NCRE) or American Deafness and Rehabilitation Association (ADARA), or other conferences.
+Students are encouraged to attend national or local conferences, such as the American Counseling Association Conference, Oregon Counseling Association Conference, American Rehabilitation Counseling Association Conference or American Deafness and Rehabilitation Association (ADARA) Conference.